fransan33/TTC_Delay_Project/README.md

   ❌ Listing aspirational features that don't follow logically from the work.
 -->

-- [ ] **Incorporate ridership volume data** — delay impact is currently
-measured by duration and frequency, but not by how many passengers were affected.
+- **Incorporate ridership volume data** — delay impact is currently measured by duration and frequency, but not by how many passengers were affected.
 Joining Open Toronto's TTC ridership data to the delay dataset would allow disruption rate and service gap metrics to be weighted by passenger volume, making prioritization recommendations significantly more precise.
-A 10-minute delay at Kennedy Station during AM Peak affects far more riders than the same delay at Ellesmere at midnight.
+A 10-minute delay at Kennedy Station during AM Peak affects more riders than the same delay at Ellesmere at midnight.

-- [ ] **Add weather data as an explanatory variable** — several delay
-causes (track-level incidents, signal issues, door problems) may be seasonally driven but this cannot be confirmed from the current dataset alone.
-Joining historical weather data (temperature, precipitation, snowfall) from Environment Canada to the delay records by date would allow seasonal and weather-driven delay patterns to be isolated from structural ones, strengthening the root cause analysis.
+- **Add weather data as an explanatory variable** — several delay causes (i.e. track-level incidents, signal issues, door problems) may be seasonally driven but this cannot be confirmed from the current dataset alone.
+Joining historical weather data (i.e. temperature, precipitation, snowfall, etc.) from Environment Canada to the delay records by date would allow seasonal and weather-driven delay patterns to be isolated from structural ones, strengthening the root cause analysis.

-- [ ] **Automate monthly data ingestion from Open Toronto** — the current
-workflow requires manually downloading updated delay CSV files from the Open Toronto data portal and re-running the Power Query consolidation and MySQL cleaning steps.
-This could be replaced with a scheduled Python script that pulls the latest monthly file from the Open Toronto API, appends it to the staging table, and triggers a refresh of the Tableau dashboard — removing the manual step entirely and keeping the analysis current without intervention.
+- **Automate monthly data ingestion from Open Toronto** — the current workflow requires manually downloading updated TTC delay CSV files from the Open Toronto data portal and re-running the Power Query consolidation and MySQL cleaning steps.
+This could be replaced with a scheduled Python pipeline that retrieves newly published monthly data from the Open Toronto data portal, appends it to a MySQL staging table, executes the required cleaning and transformation steps, and triggers a Tableau data-source refresh.
+This would eliminate recurring manual updates and keep the dashboard current as new data becomes available.

-- [ ] **Track vehicle-level delay patterns year over year** — the current
-vehicle analysis identifies which vehicles have the highest cumulative delay but cannot confirm whether the same vehicles are chronic offenders across multiple years.
+- **Track vehicle-level delay patterns year over year** — the current vehicle analysis identifies which vehicles have the highest cumulative delay but cannot confirm whether the same vehicles are chronic offenders across multiple years.
 Adding a year dimension to the vehicle query and